S3gmentati0nFault/S3gmentati0nFault.github.io/docs/autoencoders/readme.md

 The project can be found on <a href="https://github.com/S3gmentati0nFault/autoencoders">Github (Autoencoders project)</a>.

 <h2>Introduction</h2>
-I did this project alongside <a href="https://github.com/MassimoMario">Mario Massimo</a> during my stay in Heidelberg for the course of Machine Learning and Physics held by professor Tilman Plehn.
+I did this project alongside <a href="https://github.com/MassimoMario">Mario Massimo</a> during my stay in Heidelberg for the course of Machine Learning and Physics held by professor <a href="https://www.thphys.uni-heidelberg.de/~plehn/">Tilman Plehn</a>.
 The project aimed at comparing performance for two different machine learning architectures, the first being an MLP based autoencoder and the second being a CNN based autoencoder, in the field of anomaly detection.

 The dataset came from the professor and a given preprocessing step was applied to turn CMS measurements into 40x40 images.